• Skip to primary navigation

 • ½ teaspoon Cardamom powder

-• 16 medium-sized Turmeric leaves (check tips for substitute)
+• 16 medium Turmeric leaves (check tips for substitute)

 Instructions